tiefejos/first_clock/README.md

 --------------------------
 **Software**<br>

 My code is completed.
-Click on the firstProject folder and then click on firstProject.ide to get code.
+Click on the firstProject folder and then click on project_clock.ide to get code.

 This project requires Time Library and below is the link to download. <br>
 http://www.pjrc.com/teensy/td_libs_Time.html